 In large organizational environments, one must be skilled at sending information up the chain of command, package it to be sent down, interacting with peers, and of course, dealing with rumors.
 Let’s start with dealing with rumors.

 Typically, managers and supervisors are not well connected in the informal networks known as the rumor mill.
 This is a huge strategic blunder.
-This is the channel where you find out information that higher level management does not want you to know.
-It would not be unusual to find out about layoff from the rumor mill, prior to an official announcement by the executives.
-In fact, their have been stories about employees finding out about layoffs in the Wall Street Journal before they hear about it from the top.
+This is the channel where you find out information that higher-level management does not want you to know.
+It would not be unusual to find out about layoff from the rumor mill, before an official announcement by the executives.
+In fact, there have been stories about employees finding out about layoffs in the Wall Street Journal before they hear about it from the top.

 From a practical standpoint, one needs to identify these informal networks and listen to what’s being said.
 It’s in these informal networks that one will first hear about potential problems and opportunities.
 For example, you may hear about someone losing their job someone.
 That’s a problem for them, but it might be an opportunity for you.

 For example, I’ve had managers who want to see something written and refuse to make any kind of decision until they see something on paper.
 Others, want to be told verbally.
-They want the interaction want ask questions; and I suppose, they want to test the truth of what they are hearing.
-Finely, a third type of manager wants to have both.
-Sometimes it want to report with the meeting, sometimes it wants a formal PowerPoint presentation.
-However they process information, it important to be flexible in terms of their decision-making style and their needs.
+They want the interaction to want to ask questions; and I suppose, they want to test the truth of what they are hearing.
+Finally, the third type of manager wants to have both.
+Sometimes it wants to report with the meeting, sometimes it wants a formal PowerPoint presentation.
+However they process information, it is important to be flexible in terms of their decision-making style and their needs.

 Being skilled at downward communication does not seem to require well, that much skill.
 In a bureaucracy, you simply tell people what they want and they go ahead and do it.
 That might be true in some cases, but downward communication suffers from certain types of problems that lead to miscommunication and misunderstanding.

 To give you one example, downward communication is often a one-way flow of information.
 The supervisor says, the subordinate listens.
-And since many of us do not posses stellar listening skills, much of what we hear is lost.
-Of course the supervisor sometimes is not very clear and not very specific in terms of what they desire, leaving the subordinate totally confused.
-How may times times of you heard this, ” I want you to get it done as soon as possible.”
+And since many of us do not possess stellar listening skills, much of what we hear is lost.
+Of course, the supervisor sometimes is not very clear and not very specific in terms of what they desire, leaving the subordinate totally confused.
+How many times of you heard this, ” I want you to get it done as soon as possible.”

-Today, lateral communication can be viewed as a choice of channels between the written channel (which consist primarily of e-mail) and the verbal communication which consists primarily of face-to-face interaction, phone calls and meetings.
+Today, lateral communication can be viewed as a choice of channels between the written channel (which consists primarily of e-mail) and the verbal communication which consists primarily of face-to-face interaction, phone calls, and meetings.

-E-mail has a number of advantages; however, relationship building is not one of them.
+An E-mail has many advantages; however, relationship building is not one of them.
 So people skilled at getting and sharing information from others at their peer level understand the importance of building, maintaining, and repairing relationships.
-And this of course, acquires a tremendous amount of human relations skills.
+And this, of course, acquires a tremendous amount of human relations skills.

 There are many different types of theories describing communication within an organization.
 This boils down to knowing whether the group is hierarchical or not.